Indirect search of Heavy Neutral Leptons using the DUNE Near Detector: results

 The right panel of Fig. \ref{fig:limits-01} shows the expected DUNE sensitivity when we turn on $|U_{e4}|^2$ being the other ones zero.
 The rest of the characteristics are the same as for the left panel.
 In general, the sensitivity pattern is similar to the one observed for the left panel.
-Below 10 MeV, most HNLs decay behind the LArTPC; hence, the sensitivity is mass-independent and equal to $|U_{e4}|^2<9\times10^{-5}$.
+The limits oscillate close to 1 eV and for higher masses they become mass independent since most HNLs decay behind the LArTPC.
 Above 10 MeV, the pion decay channel $\pi^\pm\rightarrow e^\pm N$ starts to dominate because, in contrast to $\pi^\pm\rightarrow e^\pm\accentset{\brobor}{\nu_e}$, it is less suppressed by helicity due to the larger size of the HNL mass.
-This effect decreases the number of both $\nu_e$ and $\nu_\mu$ CC events according to the suppression factor in Eq. (\ref{eq:suppresion}), therefore increasing the sensitivity.
+This effect decreases the number of both $\nu_e$ and $\nu_\mu$ CC events according to the suppression factor in Eq. (\ref{eq:suppresion}), affecting the CC event rates of both eletron and muon neutrinos.
 At around 139 MeV, HNL production from pion decays becomes kinematically forbidden, which translates into a decrease in the sensitivity.
 Finally, the curve ends when production from kaons is kinematically forbidden at 493.17 MeV.
-These limits are competitive with experimental constraints below 2.5 MeV and with direct searches below 7 MeV.
+For $\sigma_a = 0.05$ and $\sigma_a = 0.2$, the sensitivity of DUNE below 10 MeV is around $|U_{e4}|^2<1.5\times10^{-2}$ and $|U_{e4}|^2<6.5\times10^{-2}$, respectively.
+Even in the conservative case of $\sigma_a = 0.2$, our limits are competitive with direct searches below 1.3 MeV and also provide a small increase of sensitivity by a factor of 1.5 around 5 eV in comparison with experimental constraints.\\

+Although we are making our calculations for ten years of exposure, it is important to point out that our sensitivity for $|U|^2$ increases only slightly when compared with one year of exposure.
+If we had not included systematic uncertainties, the limits would roughly improve as $ \frac{|U|^2}{\sqrt{T}}$, where $T$ represents the exposure time; in this ideal scenario, after 10 years of operation, the limits would improve by a factor of around $1/\sqrt{10}\approx0.32$.
+However, introducing uncertainties in our $\chi^2$ prescription heavily penalize the sensitivity of our approach: in this more realistic scenario, after 10 years of operation, the limits improve by only a factor of around 0.9 in comparison with one year of exposure.
+Therefore, in the context of our analysis, the first year of operation of DUNE is the most important.

+Another important remark must be done about the effects of neutrino oscillations in this work.
+Neutrino oscillations involving HNLs are only relevant when $m_N\sim \text{1 eV}$.
+Since our analysis starts a 1 eV, the effects of neutrino oscillations will only be visible as a wiggle at the beginning of our sensitivity plots.
+For completeness, in Fig. \ref{fig:wiggle} we show a zoom of the left plot of Fig. \ref{fig:limits-01}.
+We can see that close to 1 eV the sensitivy oscillates as expected, but this effect is small and only restricted to the low tail of our sensitivity plot.